TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 7/Judges 7.21.md

 ---

-And they stood every man in his place round about the camp; and all the host ran; and they shouted, and put [them] to flight.
+They stood every man in his place around the camp; and all the army ran; and they shouted, and put [them] to flight.